A Message from RedRover’s President and CEO, Nicole Forsyth

 Since releasing the statement above, all RedRover staff have continued learning and listening to help guide our antiracist work and have been individually and collectively grappling with the ways in which we have historically been complicit in systemic racism.
 At the same time, we formed an Antiracist Working Group in order to provide guidance and support for establishing an antiracist workplace culture, to recommend strategies for implementing antiracist changes within our programs and operations, and to update outreach and recruitment processes to bring BIPOC voices into the top leadership structures of the organization.

 Specifically the goals of the Antiracist Working Group include:

 The working group has identified and hired a trainer, Dr. A. Breeze Harper, who will lead the entire staff in a training program, entitled “Leveraging Diversity Challenges for Equity, Inclusivity and Social Impact.”
 This training will take place in November.

-Based on training and guidance, we will initiate an Action Plan by early 2021.
+Based on training and guidance, we initiated an Action Plan by early 2021.